 BQ Explains: How The Government Spends Its Money

-Once the government puts its estimates of how much it earns in place, it starts to decide where it will spend.
+Once the government puts its estimates of how much it earns into place, it starts to decide where it will spend.

-Once the government puts its revenue estimates in place, it starts to decide where it will spend.
-A large part of the expenditure—over 85% to be precise—is categorised as revenue expenditure, which is essentially short-term expenses in the day-to-day running of the economy.
+Once the government puts its revenue estimates into place, it starts to decide where it will spend.
+A large part of the expenditure, over 85 percent to be precise, is categorised as revenue expenditure, which is essentially short-term expenses in the day-to-day running of the economy.

 The remaining is put aside as capital expenditure, which is money set aside for investment to generate longer-term growth and returns.
 The Indian government has been trying to push up capital expenditure but with limited success.